onflow/docs/docs/evm/how-it-works.md

 - EVM block validation: Since each Flow block has the root hash of Cadence events emitted during block execution.
 It can construct and verify the inclusion of the specific Event.
 In this case, every time an EVM block is executed an `evm.BlockExecuted` event is emitted that contains the full EVM block information.

 - Receipt inclusion** : Each EVM block includes the root hash for the receipts generated during block execution.
 Similar to other EVM chains, a proof can be constructed to prove inclusion of a log or receipt.

+**Inclusion proof of transactions**

+Each Flow EVM block (TransactionHashRoot) includes the Merkle root hash of all the transaction hashes executed during this block.
+Despite similar functionality, this root is a bit different than TransactionRoot provided by Ethereum, It is a commitment over the list of transaction hashes instead of transactions, so each leaf node in the Merkle tree has the transaction hash as the value instead of full RLP encoding of transaction.
+So verifying the proofs requires an extra calling to the hash function.

 **Account proofs**